New National Occupational Classification (NOC)

 The occupation you are working in at the time your application is submitted is your ‘current occupation'.

-Important: The NOC has been updated.
-The NOC 2021 version applies to all AAIP applications submitted on or after November 16, 2022.
-Review the AAIP updates page for details on how the NOC change affects eligibility for this stream.
-Use IRCC’s Find your NOC tool to find the NOC 2021 version of your occupation and understand how your occupation may be impacted by this change.
+Important: The NOC 2021 version applies to all AAIP applications submitted on or after November 16, 2022.
+Use IRCC’s Find your NOC tool to find the NOC 2021 version of your occupation.

-If you submitted your application on or before November 15, 2022, review the NOC 2016 version of the occupation requirements (PDF, 527 KB) that apply to you.
+If you submitted your application on or before November 15, 2022, review the NOC 2016 version of the occupation requirements that applied to you.

 Most occupations under NOC TEER Categories 0, 1, 2, 3 4 and 5 are eligible under the AAIP.